MIRACLE-Center/CTSpine1K/README.md

 ```

 # Downloading the CTSpine1K Dataset
 The original images could be downloaded from correspongding URL above.
-We use the dicom2nii.py file to selcet one of the dataset when the sub-dataset has two CT positions.(eg. CT COLONOGRAPHY dataset)

 The segmentation masks and the pre-trained model are on [Google drive](https://drive.google.com/drive/folders/12kFn2H0xsACqGN3S9lInqizVlbpjNwdj?usp=sharing) or [Baiduyun](https://pan.baidu.com/s/12_HKeYtKnTyUkGXs8mpIQQ) (password：send email to dengy066@gmail.com)